 1) The first pattern that i found was right after we had class, i went back to my car and realized that the cars grill was just a pattern of vertical lines i thought this was very interesting because i never looked at my car as anything other then a car

-2) As i pulled my car into my garage i noticed the next two patterns for my list. this pattern is that of the tread of my riding lawn mowers wheels, its a very weird diagonal dashed line pattern
+2) As i pulled my car into my garage i noticed the next two patterns for my list. this pattern is that of the tread of my riding lawn mowers wheels, its a very weird diagonal dashed line pattern3) the third pattern i found was a tack board thing on the walls of my garage that had holes to hang hooks for storage of tools

 4) i found this next pattern during the middle of the week when i was on my way to bed. in my family room we have an old phonograph player that plays the really super old thick records from around the early 20th century, and on the front of it is a very cool wood pattern.